Resources/Audiences/Civil Contractors & GCs/Pricing & Margin Confidence

 Before you try to “forecast” anything, start by making bid tabs usable:

-• search by project type, location, letting date
+• Search by project type, location, letting date

-• filter by key pay items
+• Filter by key pay items

-• pull a small set of real comparables for your next bid
+• Pull a small set of real comparables for your next bid

 Step 2: Focus on the pay items that move the job